jldbc/jldbc.github.io/_posts/2016-05-15-bookshelf.md

 ## 1984 — George Orwell

 One of my all time favorites.
-Few books have inspired emotion in me the way this one has.

 ## A Portrait of the Artist as a Young Man — James Joyce